l3d00m/jj-signs.nvim/README.md

 Neovim blame annotation using [jj](https://github.com/jj-vcs/jj).

 > [!WARNING]
-> This has been completely vibecoded (AI) and I'm not a lua expert.
+> This has been mostly vibecoded (AI) and I'm not a lua expert.
 Use with a lot of caution and expect bugs.

+> [!WARNING]
+> This regularly calls jj, which "commits" the changes to your current commit.
+This might be unwanted.
+It also does not work properly with `snapshot.auto-track` disabled.

 <img width="783" height="112" alt="image" src="https://github.com/user-attachments/assets/7170f65e-8e9f-45d2-8f7d-7f3f6a69bd92" />